mekkablue/ColorToner/README.md

 # ColorToner

-Glyphs.app plug-in for toning darkening shapes in Edit view.
+Glyphs.app plug-in for darkening shapes in Edit view.
 For now it only supports darkening components.
 Useful if you use a canvas color that makes the components disappear.

 In the future, may support more color tweaks.
 Let me know if you need something special.